R. Nelson Nash: Reception and criticism

-Nash’s Infinite Banking Concept has attracted both praise and criticism.
-Proponents argue that it offers more financial control, tax-advantaged growth, and financing flexibility.
-However, critics contend that whole life insurance has high premiums and limited benefits for most consumers.
+The Infinite Banking Concept has received both support and criticism within financial advisory and consumer finance discussions.
+Supporters state that the strategy may provide policyholders with access to liquidity and certain tax advantages associated with whole life insurance policies.
+Critics argue that whole life insurance policies typically involve higher premiums than term insurance and may not be suitable for all consumers.

-Consumer finance commentator Dave Ramsey has called infinite banking misleading.

-Financial advisors note that improper management of policy loans can reduce the death benefit or trigger tax penalties.
+Some personal finance commentators, including Dave Ramsey, have criticized the concept and described it as misleading.
+Financial professionals have also noted that borrowing against a policy's cash value can reduce the death benefit and, if not managed properly, may result in policy lapse or tax consequences.

 Selected works

 Nash, R. Nelson.
 Becoming Your Own Banker.
 Nelson Nash Institute, 2000.
 ISBN 978-0972631617.

 Nash, R. Nelson.
 Building Your Warehouse of Wealth.
 Nelson Nash Institute, 2011.
 ISBN 978-0963225665.

 Nash, R. Nelson; Lara, L. Carlos; Murphy, Robert P. The Case for IBC.
 Nelson Nash Institute, 2018.